-The Manz AG Managing Board has established a numerical target of 5 % for the percentage of women on the first management level below the Managing Board (these are the area managers) and a numerical target of 0 % for the percentage of women on the second management level below the Managing Board (these are the department managers), for the period until June 30, 2022.
-At the time when these goals were established, no women were working on these two management levels.
-Since women are still significantly under-represented in technical fields, it is a challenge for Manz AG to attract female employees and support them in their development to become managers.
+The Manz AG Managing Board had set a numerical target of 5% for the percentage of women on the first management level below the Managing Board (these are the Heads of Division) and a numerical target of 0% for the percentage of women on the second management level below the Managing Board (these are the Heads of Department).
+During financial year 2019, one female Head of Division is currently on the first management level below the Managing Board.
+Since women are still significantly underrepresented in technical fields, it is a challenge for Manz AG to attract female employees and support them in their development to become managers.